Historical Beginnings

 1997 – Thirty-four visitors from Medford’s sister city, Alba, Italy participated in the event.

-1998 – Pear Blossom and the Portland Marathon were Oregon’s only selections as “One of the Best Runs in the U.S.”
+1998 – The Pear Blossom Run and the Portland Marathon were Oregon’s only selections as “One of the Best Runs in the U.S.”

 2003 – Deanna Schiedler-O’Neil wins her ninth Pear Blossom race.